Friend of the Court

 E-Mail to the FOC

 You may send e-mail to the FOC, including all the same information you would if sending correspondence by mail, except for documents requiring a signature.
-This email box is checked several times each work day, with inquiries forwarded to the appropriate staff for response.
+The e-mail address is FOC@kalcounty.com.
+This is checked several times each work day, with inquiries forwarded to the appropriate staff for response.
 It is available 24 hours per day, seven days per week.

 Phoning the Friend of the Court

 The interactive voice response (IVR) system allows callers to obtain general information and specific case information over the telephone 24 hours a day, seven days a week.
-The number is 877-543-2660.
+The toll free number is (877) 543-2660.

 When you call, have a pen, paper and your social security number ready.
 Follow the instructions.
 To protect your privacy when you ask for Case/Docket Specific information, you will have to enter your Social Security Number, and then enter your Personal Identification Number (PIN).
 You must choose your PIN the first time you call.
 The Friend of the Court does not choose your PIN or know what PIN you choose.